-But at the end of the day, what matters most to Brad are the relationships that he forms with his staff, his students and his community.
+But at the end of the day, what matters most to Brad are the relationships that he forms with his staff, his students, and his community.
 And as he admitted on the show, the way in which he was feeling about people just wasn’t coming through.
-He was so eager to highlight staff that were trying new and innovative practices that he lost sight of those that were not.
+He was so eager to highlight staff that was trying new and innovative practices that he lost sight of those that were not.
 Just because staff members weren’t doing things differently, didn’t mean they weren’t doing things well.

 This wasn’t an easy admission for Brad.
 I could tell that it genuinely bothered him that he had overlooked staff.
 And though it was unintentional, it bothered him nonetheless.